Hull & Superstructure

 Access to the upper deck of the North Pacific 49′ is gained via stairs on both sides of the pilothouse and a ladder from the cockpit.
 Steps from the outside of the pilothouse to the upper deck mean that you can safely access the bow from the stern without walking through the cabin, unlike many pilothouse models.
 The upper deck is very spacious, providing a large area to relax and with room to comfortably place a 12.5′ RIB dinghy.

 On the starboard side is a molded-in, L-shaped dinette area with a table; a great space for entertaining.
-Flexiteek decking add a touch of class to the the area.
+Flexiteek decking adds a touch of class to the area.
 On the port side there is a bench seat and a barbeque mount.
 There is storage space under all molded seats.
 A large raised forward dash provides plenty of space for all the standard controls and navigation equipment.
 Two Stidd or Llebroc helm seats make a comfortable place to steer the NP49E.
-A Nick Jackson mini-hydraulic davit is standard equipment.
-A hardtop is standard above the seating area, providing a low-maintenance platform to mount all of the various antennas.
+An electric/hydraulic davit is standard equipment.
+A hardtop with dimmable lighting is standard above the seating area, providing a low-maintenance platform to mount all of the various antennas.

 The foredeck is accessed from both the pilothouse and upper deck and is protected by high freeboard and heavy-duty 1 1/2″ #316L stainless steel handrails.
 All railings are bolted into aluminum backing plates that are laid into the fiberglass.
 Courtesy lights around the foredeck light up the non-skid fiberglass surface, making walking around, even on a rough night, safe.
-A Maxwell VRC2500 windlass with 2500# of lifting capacity, a Rocna 40kgs (88#) anchor and 280′ of 3/8 G4 high-test galvanized chain are standard equipment and will help you get restful sleep at anchor.
+A 24v Maxwell windlass, a Rocna 40kgs (88#) anchor and 280′ of 3/8 G4 high-test galvanized chain are standard equipment and will help you get restful sleep at anchor.
 The split chain locker allows for chain storage on one side and a great space for both fender and line storage on the other.
 A molded-in seat at the bow makes an excellent place to enjoy a nice afternoon in harbor or while cruising with a wireless autopilot remote.

 Cockpit and Swim Platform